eoncarlyle/puro/README.md

 I am not super confident in the 'what happens if the write is incomplete' which makes me think that an index in the directory makes sense

 Message Limits
-- Topic, key no more than 1 kilobytes
+- Topic, key no more than 1 kilobyte
-- Value no more than 10 megabyte
+- Value no more than 10 megabytes

 ## Experimentation